Balanced systems for $\mathrm{Hom}$: Applications and examples

 \begin{example} The balance situations we have mentioned in previous examples concerning Gorenstein homological algebra of modules carry over to chain complexes.
-From Example \ref{ex:finite_balanced_systems}, we know that $[(\mathcal{GP}(R),\mathcal{P}(R));(\mathcal{I}(R),\mathcal{GI}(R))]$ is a strongly finite balanced system in $\Mod(R)$.
-Then by the previous proposition, we obtain the strongly finite balanced system in $\Ch(R)$ given by
+From Example \ref{ex:finite_balanced_systems}, we know that $[(\mathcal{GP}(R),\mathcal{P}(R));(\mathcal{I}(R),\mathcal{GI}(R))]$ is a strong finite balanced system in $\Mod(R)$.
+Then by the previous proposition, we obtain the strong finite balanced system in $\Ch(R)$ given by

-On the other hand, it is known from \cite[Thm.
+On the other hand, it is known from Yang and Liu's \cite[Thm.
 2.2 \& Prop.
 2.8]{YangLiu11} that over an arbitrary ring $R$, $\Ch(\mathcal{GP}(R))$ and $\Ch(\mathcal{GI}(R))$ are precisely the classes of Gorenstein projective and Gorenstein injective complexes.
-Also, a very well known fact is that $\widetilde{\mathcal{P}}(R)$ and $\widetilde{\mathcal{I}}(R)$ coincide with the classes of projective and injective chain complexes.

-One also has a similar example of balance in $\Ch(R)$ by the classes of Ding projective and Ding injective complexes, provided that $R$ is a left coherent ring (see \cite[Thm.
-2.8]{YangDa18} and \cite[Thm.
-4.1]{YangEstrada20}).
-The authors are not aware is there exists a similar description for Gorenstein AC-projective and Gorenstein AC-injective complexes. \end{example}
+One also has a similar example of balance in $\Ch(R)$ by the classes of Ding projective and Ding injective complexes, since $\Ch(\mathcal{DP}(R))$ and $\Ch(\mathcal{DI}(R))$ coincide with the classes of Ding projective and Ding injective complexes for any ring $R$ (see \cite[Thm.
+2.8]{YangDa18} and Gillespie and Iacob's \cite[Thm.
+2]{GillespieIacobDingEnvelopes}).
+For Gorenstein AC-projective and Gorenstein AC-injective complexes, it was proved in \cite[Thm.
+3.2 \& 4.13]{BravoGillespieComplexes} that a chain complex $X_\bullet$ is Gorenstein AC-injective (resp., Gorenstein AC-projective) if, and only if, $X_\bullet \in \Ch(\mcGI_{\rm AC}(R))$ (resp., $X_\bullet \in \Ch(\mcGP_{\rm AC}(R))$) and every chain map $A_\bullet \to X_\bullet$ (resp., $X_\bullet \to L_\bullet$) is null homotopic for every absolutely clean complex $A_\bullet$ (resp., for every level complex $L_\bullet$).
+We are not aware if the null homotopy condition can be removed, as it occurs for Gorenstein and Ding complexes. \end{example}